Explore on Your Own

 A young girl in a blue dress skipping along the shoreline on the edge of the Bay of Fundy’s bare green and brown cliffs during low tides at Burntcoat Head Park in Nova Scotia, Canada during Family Ocean Floor Tours.

-Please Tiptoe through the Periwinkles
+Please Tiptoe through the Periwinkles... and the Piddocks

 Find a Fossil, Leave the Fossil